Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 ### 5.1 Persistence

-Seven settings are written through getSettings("Manifold SigMaker") whenever a setter changes them and read back on the next start: Output, StopAtFunctionEnd, Scope, CopyToClipboard, Mask.Displacement, Mask.BranchTarget and Mask.Immediate.
-The bounds, the threshold, the scan protection and the caption are override only, because they are tuning and not choices a user makes twice.
+Thirteen settings are written through getSettings("Manifold SigMaker") whenever a setter changes them and read back on the next start: Output, StopAtFunctionEnd, Scope, CopyToClipboard, Mask.Displacement, Mask.BranchTarget, Mask.Immediate, Find.Protection, Find.Fallback, Find.MinFixedBytes, Find.MaxResults, Find.PrefillFromClipboard and Find.Shortcut.
+The bounds, the threshold, the signature scan protection and the captions are override only, because they are tuning and not choices a user makes twice.

 A dotted key reaches into a nested table and is stored under that name, dot included, so the registry holds one flat entry named Mask.Immediate.
 Values are stored as strings, with a boolean